infobyte/faraday/CHANGELOG/current/fix_vuln_template_api_performance.md

-Performance improvements in vulnerability templates API (it was doing a lot of SQL queries because of a programming bug)
+Performance improvements in vulnerabilities and vulnerability templates API (they were doing a lot of SQL queries because of a programming bug)